 - Marketing source

-- Landing page (if using keyword level tracking)
+- Landing page (if using visitor level tracking)

-- Active page (if using keyword level tracking)
+- Active page (if using visitor level tracking)

 - Device type

 - Spotted key terms (if using Automation Rules)

 This can all be exported using the “Export CSV” option on the Call Log page.
 Once you’ve done that, begin reading call transcriptions and consider adding the following to the spreadsheet:

 - Name, Age, Sex – These fields are pretty self-explanatory and require you to read through the transcription to see if this information is revealed by the caller.

 - Product – If you sell multiple products or services, you’ll want to track which exact product line is being discussed in the phone call.

 - Category of Interest – You may want to use tags inside of CallRail for this.
 This field is a great way to group the transcriptions into topics that make sense for your analysis such as mentioned features, general customer worries, or even if someone is having trouble making a purchase on your website.